Techtonica/curriculum/projects/eventonica-react/eventonica-postgres.md

 ### Challenge

-- Add API test coverage for your endpoints using supertest
-- example test, use POST/PUT to create a new user and then GET the users to confirm that user was added and saved
-- Add [not-null constraints](https://www.postgresqltutorial.com/postgresql-not-null-constraint/) to all fields in `users` and `events` that must have a value.
-Test what happens when you try to insert a null value into those fields.
 - Create a [unique constraint](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-UNIQUE-CONSTRAINTS) on your `events` table using event name, category, and date fields.
 This will prevent users from adding the same event multiple times.
 Test what happens when you try to insert the same event twice.
 - For either of the above constraints, decide how best to show this error to the user?
 How will you tell the browser code that something went wrong?
 Remember, HTTP Status Codes are your friend.

 ## Reviewing Instructions

-TL;DR - they are taking their in-memory backend data objects from Part 5 and using Postgres to store them!
+TL;DR - they are taking their in-memory backend data objects from their Express code and using Postgres to store them!

 - Main criteria is being able to perform all supported actions above
 - Review assignment details above